Qildeli/data-science-challenges-kaggle/README.md

-# Data Science Challenges on Kaggle
+# Data Science Challenges from Kaggle

-Data Science challenges @ Kaggle
+This repository contains a collection of Data Science Challenges from Kaggle, a popular platform for data science competitions.
+Each challenge provides a dataset and a specific problem to solve using machine learning techniques.